Psykotikism/Mutant_Tanks/INFORMATION.md

 			// 4: L4D1 model (Only available in Left 4 Dead 2.)
 			"Tank Model"				"0"

+			// The duration in seconds of all Mutant Tanks' afterburn.
+			// Note: This setting can be used for standard Tanks.
+			// Note: This setting can be overridden for each Mutant Tank under the "General" section of their settings.
+			// --
+			// Minimum: 0.0 (OFF)
+			// Maximum: 999999.0
+			"Burn Duration"				"0.0"

 			// The burnt percentage of all Mutant Tanks when they spawn.
 			// Note: This setting can be used for standard Tanks.
 			// Note: This setting can be overridden for each Mutant Tank under the "General" section of their settings.